goblinfactory/go-playground-greeting/pkg/concurrencypatterns/blockingcollectionvschannels.md

 Don't do this; i.e. don't use channels and functions to create collections.
 It's the wrong use of concurrecy; This contrived example is shown here so that we can have some insights to compare channels to C# BlockingCollection and Threads.
 Typically this might be an expensive operation, calculateExpensiveFoo.
 I've not used long names in the example below, because the code doesnt fit in side by side when i do!
 Please use your imagination. 😇

 This is a draft : Still need to add to the bottom where this pattern goes horribly wrong (deadlocks)and how to fix it (improve) the code in both C# and Go.
+Real Go advantages start to kick in with select.
+Need to add that below.

 <table style="padding:0px">
 <tr>